puppetlabs/puppet-docs/source/pe/3.1/console_classes_groups.markdown

 ### Adding a New Class

-Use the "Add class" button in [the console's sidebar][sidebar], then type the new class's name in the text field and click "create."
+Use the "Add classes" button in [the console's sidebar][sidebar], then type the new class's name in the text field and click "create."
 You can also add an optional description.

 ![The console's Add class button][classes_addclass]